ResetXPDR/MSFS_AutoFPS/README.md

   - Auto lowering of the maximum or top TLOD at night option, reducing system workload by not having to draw distant scenery that can't be seen in the dark anyway,
   - Cloud quality decrease option for when either FPS can't be achieved at the lowest desired TLOD or when the GPU load is too high,
   - Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band (AGL),
-- Simultaneous PC, FG (native nVidia, MFG, FG mod or Lossless Scaling), and VR mode compatibility, including correct FG FPS display, and separate FPS targets for each mode,
+- Simultaneous PC, FG (native nVidia, MFG, FG mod, FSR3 or Lossless Scaling), and VR mode compatibility, including correct FG FPS display, and separate FPS targets for each mode,
 - Auto detection and protection from known similar apps already running or incompatibilities with newer MSFS versions,
 - Auto TLOD limiting when running the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app and VRAM overflow in MSFS is impending, as occurs for some users with MSFS 2024.
 - Auto installation of app updates (optional except for mandatory updates),